Nalonoid/nalonoid.github.io/index.md

 permalink: /
 ---

-{% include image.html me="1" height="300px" align="right" caption="" %}
+{% include image.html me="1" height="250px" align="right" caption="" %}

 My name’s **Nolan** Mestres.
 I am a post-doc within the [Maverick research team] (Jean Kuntzmann Laboratory, Inria Grenoble).
 My work focuses on **expressive rendering**, taking inspiration from the case study of the haind-painted **panorama maps of Pierre Novat**.
 This is a follow-up work of the PhD thesis I did under the supervision of [Joëlle Thollot] and [Romain Vergne], at Université Grenoble Alpes.
 Before that, during my Master's, I did my graduation internship under the supervision of [Imari Sato], at the National Institute of Informatics (Tokyo, Japan), working on spectral rendering and fluorescence.
 For more information about my educational background you can browse my [resume].

-## Open positions 2022-2023

-[Internships in the context of stylized panorama maps]

-Supervised by Joëlle Thollot, Romain Vergne, Fabrice Neyret, Kenneth Vanhoey, and myself, depending on the chosen topic.

-- generalization of GIS data (filtering, smoothing, LoD,...)
-- rendering of cartographic elements (trees, rock, roads, buildings)
-- semi-automatic terrain deformation (human-computer interaction, optimization problem)
-- open to proposals within this framework!

-Location: [Maverick research team], Inria Grenoble, France

 ## News

+11-2023 - I'll present my thesis work (in French) as part of the '[3D for Humanities and Social Science Consortium]'!

 04-2023 - I presented our '[Controllable Lighting Model for the Rendering of Panorama Maps]' at the [Mountain Cartography Workshop]!